“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Hire a professional caregiver to assist.
 Managing a variety of meds effectively can be stressful, and the addition of an experienced professional caregiver to give medication reminders can be very helpful.

 At Morning Glory Home Care, our care staff are always here to make sure meds are taken exactly when and how they’re prescribed, together with an entire variety of personalized in-home care services to empower older adults to remain secure, independent, and flourishing.
-Email or call our senior care experts at 618-667-8400 for a complimentary in-home consultation or for more information on the best in-home senior care and memory care in Godfrey, IL and the surrounding area.
+Email or call our senior care experts at 618-667-8400 for a complimentary in-home consultation or for more information on the best home care in Belleville and the surrounding area.